Back to Projects

 Project Overview

-This project involved analyzing customer behavior patterns from a UK-based online retail dataset to identify distinct customer segments using RFM (Recency, Frequency, Monetary) analysis.
+This project involved analyzing customer behavior patterns from a UK-based online retail dataset containing over 541,000 transactions to identify distinct customer segments using RFM (Recency, Frequency, Monetary) analysis.
 The goal was to help the business understand their customer base better and develop targeted marketing strategies.

 The analysis revealed 6 distinct customer segments, each with unique characteristics and business implications.
-The findings were visualized using Tableau dashboards to provide actionable insights for business decision-making.
+The findings were visualized using an interactive Tableau dashboard featuring KPI metrics, revenue analysis, trend visualizations, and detailed segment performance tables.
+The dashboard includes interactive filters, cross-filtering capabilities, and drill-down functionality to explore customer patterns at multiple levels of granularity.

 Python